G-Core/product-documentation/documentation/cloud/billing.md

 order: 140
 toc:
 pageTitle: Cloud billing | Gcore
-pageDescription: Learn how to pay to Gcore cloud services.
-Plans, credit limits, and charges.
+pageDescription: Learn how to pay for Gcore cloud services.
 ---
 # Billing

-All our clients have the same billing plan — PAYG (pay-as-you-go).
-You pay only for the time you use resources.
-Billing is per minute.
-Payment is made as follows:
+All clients are subscribed to the PAYG (pay-as-you-go) billing plan, which means you only pay for the amount of time they use our Cloud resources.
+Resources are charged per minute.

+To start using Cloud services, you need to add at least €4/$4 to your balance.**Please note:** this payment cannot be refunded.

-- **Expenses are charged in portions of €50/$60** (currency depends on account settings).
-This is the credit limit — the amount within which you can use Cloud without charges.
-As soon as expenses reach €50/$60, the system will charge this amount from your balance or from the added payment resource (if the balance has insufficient funds).
-After that, the credit limit will be renewed.
-If the payment fails, the service will stop working until you top up your balance.
+As soon as your expenses reach €4/$4, the system will deduct this amount from your existing balance.
+If your balance has insufficient funds, the system will charge this amount from the added payment method.
+If payment is successful, you will continue using resources as before until your expenses reach the €4/$4 threshold again.
-- **On the 2nd day of a new month, debts for the previous one are charged**.
-For example, if last month's unpaid expenses are €43, this money will be written off on the 2nd day of the next month and the credit limit will be renewed.

-The cost is calculated for the time of using the instance, from the moment it is started until it is completely stopped.
-The instance starts automatically once it is created.

-The cost of an instance depends on the allocated computing resources, operating system, and usage time.

-The attached disks are charged separately regardless of whether the instance is running or not.
-When creating a disk, you specify its size: the amount of block storage that the disk occupies.
-The cost of the service depends on the time between the disk's creation and deletion, disk space, and disk type.

-When creating an instance, you can assign a public IP address to it.
-A public IP address is charged separately.

-The bandwidth is up to 1 Gbps.

-If you create an image or a snapshot, you pay for its storage separately depending on its size.
+If the payment fails both from your Gcore balance and the added payment method, the service will be suspended.
+If you don’t top up your balance within the next 14 days, all Cloud resources associated with your account will be deleted.
+To avoid service suspension and ensure uninterrupted access to Cloud resources, you can top up your balance in advance.

+Up-to-date prices for our Cloud resources are available on <a href="https://gcore.com/pricing/cloud" target="_blank">our website</a>.

+**Virtual instances** are charged from the moment you create them until they are completely stopped.
+Please note that volumes, snapshots, IP addresses (a floating IP, virtual IP, and reserved IP address), images and the Windows license are charged separately.
+The outgoing traffic is free.

+**Volumes, IP addresses (a floating IP, virtual IP, and reserved IP address), images, snapshots** are charged from the moment you create them until the moment you delete them, regardless of whether the instance is running or not.

+**Bare metal servers and AI IPUs** are charged from the moment you create them until the moment you delete them, regardless of whether the server is running or not.
+Please note that Windows license and outgoing traffic are charged separately.

+**Logging** is charged per the volume of stored logs.

+**Functions** are charged for the amount of compute resources used to execute the function.